AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/angular/extend-component.md

 6. Update the **Asset Metadata** tab to add values for **Alternative Text** and **Caption**.

     Currently no additional changes appear after updating the dialog.
-To expose the new fields to the Angular Component we need to update the Sling Model for the `Card` component.
+To expose the new fields to the Angular Component, we need to update the Sling Model for the `Card` component.

 7. Open a new tab and navigate to [CRXDE-Lite](http://localhost:4502/crx/de/index.jsp#/content/wknd-spa-angular/us/en/home/jcr%3Acontent/root/responsivegrid/card).
 Inspect the content nodes beneath `/content/wknd-spa-angular/us/en/home/jcr:content/root/responsivegrid` to find the `Card` component content.